Hirono cancels meeting with Kavanaugh and will oppose Supreme Court nomination

 “It is clear to me that he is not a fair-minded judge and would not be a fair-minded justice,” she said.

-This morning, she had some strong words for President Trump before the Senate Judiciary Committee in response to news about his former personal lawyer Michael Cohen’s guilty plea as well as the conviction of his past campaign chairman Paul Manafort.
+On Wednesday morning, she also had some strong words for Trump before the Senate Judiciary Committee in response to news about his former personal lawyer Michael Cohen’s guilty plea as well as the conviction of his past campaign chairman Paul Manafort.

 Hirono is traveling home to Hawaii to be with family and constituents in advance of Hurricane Lane.